DNS Propagation Checker

 What should I check if propagation looks stuck?

-Should I keep changing DNS while waiting?
+Should I keep changing DNS records while waiting?

-Does propagation affect email too?
+Does propagation affect email services?

 Changing DNS for a Website or Email Setup?